So I have a really easy party snack for you guys today. You game?

 I know it’s not summer here but the draw of all of these fresh hot-weather recipes coming from the Northern Hem is too strong for me to resist.
 I’m never going to get used to my seasons being all jacked up, it’s just wrong.
 Most of you guys are probably reading thi from up North anyway so you probably won’t mind.

 Roasting the strawberries makes them so sweet and yet still a bit tart all at once.
-It’s the perfect thing to pair with basil and brie and don’t forget to top it with plenty of pepper to set it off.
+It’s the perfect thing to pair with basil and cream cheese and don’t forget to top it with plenty of pepper to set it off.
 I should also mention that these would be awesome with balsamic drizzled on the top.
 I almost put that in the recipe but I they were already so perfect as is so I thought I’d leave that as a suggestion.
 Happy snacking!

 Roasted Strawberry, Basil, & Cream Crostini